-Planning effects during construction will be significant, with impacts for each of the elements mentioned above, and potentially major impacts at tunnel construction points.
+Planning effects during construction will be significant, with impacts for each of the elements mentioned above, and major impacts at tunnel construction points if the tunnel option were pursued.
 Pipeline impacts are likely to be temporary in character and less significant.